kaptcha0/kaptcha0.github.io/src/content/blog/homelab-101.md

 This got me thinking on what my original plans for this homelab were.
 I wanted a sort of private infrastructure that I could learn and test things out on.
 So I decided to scrap everything and start from scratch.
 This time, I promised to take the time to research and plan everything out thoroughly.

-So welcome to my adventures in as I homelab the right way.
+So welcome to my adventures as I homelab the right way.

 ## planning